vmandal/rif-issuer-server/README.md

 ## rif-issuer-server
-Email and SMS VC issuer service
+Email and SMS VC issuer service for rif-identity-manager